Bernard Forbes, 8th Earl of Granard: Family

 Lord Granard married, in 1909, Beatrice Mills, daughter of the wealthy American businessman Ogden Mills from Staatsburg, New York.
 She was the twin sister of Gladys Mills Phipps.
 Her brother, Ogden L. Mills, was the 50th United States Secretary of the Treasury.
 They had four children, including Eileen Beatrice, the wife of the 5th Marquess of Bute.

-Lord Granard died one week before his 74th birthday.
+Lord Granard died at age 73.
 He was succeeded by his eldest son Arthur.
 Apart from his seat at Castleforbes, Newtownforbes, County Longford, Ireland, Lord Granard had a London residence at Forbes House, Halkin Street, and a residence at 73 Rue de Varenne, Paris.